cockroachdb/docs/v20.2/operational-faqs.md

 {% include {{ page.version.version }}/faq/clock-synchronization-monitoring.html %}

-You can also see these metrics in [the Clock Offset graph](ui-runtime-dashboard.html#clock-offset) on the DB Console's Runtime dashboard.
+You can also see these metrics in [the Clock Offset graph](ui-runtime-dashboard.html#clock-offset) on the DB Console.

 ## How do I prepare for planned node maintenance?